-The MoLNR has identified a 10-ha site based on the following criteria: (i) held by the state under a long-lease, (ii) well located on a transport corridor, (iii) on relatively less hazardous land, and (iv) suitable for mixed land use and lower-middle income residential purposes.
+The MoLNR has identified a 10-ha site based on the following criteria: (i) held by the state under a long-lease (75 years), (ii) well located on a transport corridor, (iii) on relatively less hazardous (particularly climatological hazards) land, and (iv) suitable for mixed land use and lower-middle income residential purposes.
 On the nominated 10-ha site, the sub-component will finance site investigations, site planning and survey, detailed design (incorporating relevant climate-resilience measures), construction, and supervision for a package of proposed basic infrastructure investments (potentially including collector and local access roads, improved footpaths, drainage, individual household water supply, sanitation, solid waste management, and street and security lighting) to support a lower-middle income residential development with associated land uses.
-Where appropriate, labor-intensive approaches will be deployed to construct the infrastructure.
+Houses and other aboveground structures (shops, market, primary school, and similar) will be built by beneficiaries allocated sub-leases to the new sites (see Sub-component 1.2).
+The sub-component will not directly fund the construction of houses or superstructures.